About the DClinSci

 The Doctor of Clinical Science, DClinSci is a Research Degree meeting QAA Level 8 criteria and FQ-EHEA for doctoral degrees.
 It includes within its structured elements, an emphasis on the candidate acquiring skills relevant to professional practice, in addition to producing original research.
 It also allows individuals to situate professional knowledge developed over time, in a theoretical academic framework and includes a research project embedded within the candidate’s profession.

 This Doctoral level academic programme will formalise and facilitate the development of clinical scientists through HSST as they:

-- Create and interpret new knowledge, through original research scholarship requiring advanced academic enquiry;
+- Create and interpret new knowledge, through original research scholarship requiring advanced academic enquiry.

-- Systematically acquire and apply a substantial body of scientific and clinical knowledge at the forefront of their specialism and embrace the future scientific and technological advances within the field;
+- Systematically acquire and apply a substantial body of scientific and clinical knowledge at the forefront of their specialism and embrace the future scientific and technological advances within the field.

 - Systematically acquire, develop and apply the qualities and transferable skills necessary for employment as a consultant clinical scientist or equivalent, requiring the exercise of personal responsibility and taking largely autonomous initiative in complex and unpredictable situations.

-Trainees will develop the knowledge, skills, experience, behaviours and attitudes required of a clinical leader in an evolving and rapidly developing health and life sciences sector.
+Trainees will develop the knowledge, skills, experience, behaviours and attitudes required of a clinical leader, in an evolving and rapidly developing health and life sciences sector.

 The doctoral-level programme has a modular format, and although successful completion of the programme will lead to the award of a professional doctorate, it is not an essential requirement for those in the life sciences.
 Clinical scientists in HSST must obtain the FRCPath and the learning outcomes of HSST, including the ICS project to achieve completion of the programme.